 Many of the menu items seen utilizing this display are standard options that can be found in the Menus section of the Layer Controls page.
 However, there is one item that is unique to this display.

 Change Parameter... - Changes the parameter that the track or trajectory is colored by.

-Show Flythrough - Opens the Flythrough feature which allows you to interactively explore the display.
+Show Flythrough - Opens the Flythrough feature which allows for interactively exploring the display.

 Miscellaneous Controls